Luke Boulter Research Group

 Signalling in Tissue Repair and Cancer

 Our lab is interested in how the signals, which come from the regenerative microenvironment drive tissue repair following injury and how these signals are co-opted by the tumour to support cancer growth.
-We are particularly interested in the role of the Wnt pathway in these processes.
-Whilst previously we have focused on the role of the canonical Wnt cascade, we are now looking at how the lesser-described, non-canonical pathways are able to contribute to both tissue regeneration and cancer, with the ultimate aim of developing therapies that will target these molecules to reduce underlying disease and cancer.
+We are particularly interested in the role of the Wnt pathway in these processes and are currently working on both canonical and non-canonical Wnt signalling to define how these pathways regulate tissue architecture, using the adult liver and cancers of the adult liver as a models for these studies.

 Cholangiocarcinoma, liver, intestine, Wnt signalling